 When you need it, and Why

-Typically, when borrowers make a down payment of less than 20 percent of the purchase price of the home, or when they’re choosing a government backed loan, they will need to pay for mortgage insurance.
+When borrowers make a down payment of less than 20 percent of the purchase price of the home, or when they’re choosing a government backed loan, they will need to pay for mortgage insurance.
 Mortgage insurance lowers the risk to the lender of making a loan to you, so you can qualify for a loan that you might not otherwise be able to get.
 But, it also increases the cost of your loan.

-Mortgage insurance, no matter what kind, protects the lender — not you — in the event that you fall behind on your payments.
+If you’re required to pay mortgage insurance, it will be included in your total monthly payment that you make to your lender, your costs at closing, or both.
+Keep in mind, mortgage insurance, no matter what kind, protects the lender — not you — in the event that you fall behind on your payments.
 If you fall behind, your credit score will suffer and you can lose your home through foreclosure.

 There are several loan options available to borrowers with low down payments.
 Depending on what kind of loan you get, you’ll pay for mortgage insurance in different ways: